This article was updated June 29, 2022.

 Construction projects can be risky, but organizations could recoup investments of time and money by leveraging knowledge and objective feedback provided by qualified, experienced construction auditors.

-Below, explore common questions related to these audits, how much could be available in cost-savings, and criteria you should look for in your auditor.
+Below, explore common questions related to these audits, potential cost-savings, and what criteria to look for in an auditor.

-Construction performance audits provide objective analysis to assist stakeholders with information they need to:
+Construction contract audits provide objective analysis to assist stakeholders and contractors with information they need to:

 - Improve performance and operations

 - Facilitate decision-making

 Construction audit objectives should be clear and concise and address various performance aspects of the program.

 Factors that could come under consideration during a construction contract audit include:

 - Schedule, scope, and quality management